AnDeresh/ship_segmentation_project/README.md

 ```

 #### Data
-- Data can be downloaded from the [Kaggle Bank Customer Churn Prediction competition](https://www.kaggle.com/competitions/bank-customer-churn-prediction-dlu/data).
+- Data can be downloaded from the [Kaggle Airbus Ship Detection Challenge](https://www.kaggle.com/competitions/airbus-ship-detection/data).

 ### Training the Model